WELDING FAST TRACK - Now complete in under 5 months!

 So will a few high school welding classes get you a job?
 Possibly, but a better bet is to pursue additional education and training.
 The major benefits of attending the Welding Fast Track Certificate program through Lenape Tech’s Adult and Continuing Education are:

-- Programs can be completed in just a few months
+- Hybrid program can be completed in just a few months

 - Small class sizes.